apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/usage.en.md

 ## Recommended configuration

-1. If there is a requirement for flow control, it is recommended to configure only one side for reading and writing, and the other side will automatically be affected by the flow control.
-2. The configuration of the CDC task needs to be adjusted according to the actual situation, and it is not that the more threads, the better.
-For example, when the heap memory is relatively small, you need to reduce the value of the blocking queue to avoid insufficient heap memory.
+There is no fixed value for the performance of CDC, you can focus on the batchSize of read/write in the configuration, and the size of the memory queue, and tune it according to the actual situation.